davcwluk/GitHub-ContributionsGraph-Generator/README.md

 # GitHub-ContributionsGraph-Generator

 A Python tool that generates GitHub-style contribution graphs from CSV data.
-This tool creates visualizations similar to the contribution activity graph shown on GitHub profiles.
+This tool creates visualisations similar to the contribution activity graph shown on GitHub profiles.

 ## Features